antonkatz/binogi-completed-challenge/readme.md

 - Testing of generated HTML pages was not implemented for the challange.
 - Spellcheck and formatting were not available to me, since I had to use Gitpod rather than a proper work environment.

+- UI should have pagination conrtols and navigation between pages, which it currently does not.

 # Laravel Code Challenge

 This code test involves the creation of a working project with the help of the Laravel framework.